Pixely-Studios/NStart/README.md

 I didn't knew that `dopresskit()` was a "thing"...
 And I wasn't able to install it on my development server, so I deemed that project dead and decided to continue open sourcing this.

-*A public instance is running on [Heroku](https://nstart.herokuapp.com/our-team) using the same Dockerfile and Herkou Containers.*
+*A public instance is running on [Heroku](https://nstart.herokuapp.com) using the same Dockerfile for hosting via Herkou Containers.*

 ## What technologies uses this project?